Causal Discovery from Time Series with Hybrids of Constraint-Based and Noise-Based Algorithms: Background

-\textbf{Antivirus.} This dataset consists of 11 time series which represent an antivirus activity and were collected using an IT monitoring system.
-Initially these time series were misaligned and some of them had a $1$ minute sampling rate and others had a $5$ minute sampling rate.
-Therefore, we resample them with a $5$ minutes and different data points were temporally aligned according to their closest point in time.
-After pre-processing the dataset contains $1321$ timestamps.
-The summary causal graph which represents the causal relations between these time series is given in Figure~\ref{fig:Antivirusactivity}.
-CUV represents the CPU usage of antivirus processes in server V; MUV represents the Memory usage of antivirus process in server V; RV represents the Disk IO read in server V; CUGV presents the global CPU in server V; MUGV represents the global RAM in server V; ChIE represents the required duration to open an IE browser on server V; CUP represents the CPU usage of antivirus processes in server P; MUP represents the Memory usage of antivirus process in server P; RP represents the Disk IO read in server V; CUGP presents the global CPU in server P; MUGP represents the global RAM in server P; ChP represents the required duration to open a CITRIX Portal on server P; T represents the global time required to open a CITRIX portal and open the IE browser.
+\paragraph{Antivirus.} Lastly, we consider a dataset which depicts the impacts of antivirus activity in servers which is again provided by EasyVista.
+This dataset contains 13 time series such that $3$ of them are collected with a one-minute sampling rate and the rest with a five-minute sampling rate.
+The raw data of this case study were initially misaligned.
+To align them, we use the two pre-processing strategies described in Appendix~\ref{sec:pre-process}, leading to the dataset Antivirus 1 for Strategy 1 and Antivirus 2 for Strategy 2.
+The two processed datasets consist of $1321$ timestamps.
+The corresponding summary causal graph for Antivirus dataset is presented in Figure~\ref{fig:Antivirusactivity} where \textit{CUV} represents the percentage of CPU usage of antivirus processes in server V; \textit{CUGV} represents the percentage of CPU usage of the global server V; \textit{MUV} represents the percentage of memory usage of antivirus process; \textit{MUGV} represents the percentage of global memory usage of the server; \textit{RV} represents the Disk IO read in Kbytes/second; \textit{ChIE} refers to the required duration in seconds to open an \textit{IE browser} on server V; \textit{CUP} represents the percentage of CPU usage of antivirus processes in server P; \textit{CUGP} represents the percentage of CPU usage of the global server P; \textit{MUP} represents the percentage of memory usage of antivirus process; \textit{MUGP} represents the percentage of global memory usage of the server; \textit{RP} represents the Disk IO read in Kbytes/second; \textit{ChP} represents refers to the required duration in seconds to open a \textit{CITRIX Portal} on server P; \textit{T} represents the global time in seconds required to open a CITRIX portal and open the IE browser.

-From Table~\ref{tab:results_real}, we can see that CBNB-e achieves the best result followed by PCGCE and NBCB-e and then by CBNB-w, VLiNGAM and NBCB-w.
+From Table~\ref{tab:results_real} for Antivirus 1, we can see that CBNB-e achieves the best result followed by PCGCE and NBCB-e and then by CBNB-w, VarLiNGAM and Dynotears.
 GCMVL and PCMCI$^{+}$ have low performance, with PCMCI$^{+}$ being the worst.
+For Antivirus 2, we can see that NBCB-e performs best followed by PCGCE and then by CBNB-e.
+The remaining methods have a substantial drop in performance.
+As in the case of Web datasets, improved performance of the PCGCE over PCMCI$^{+}$ suggests that inference of the extended summary graph is more robust in this case.
+We can also note that NBCB-e and NBCB-w perform well, while VarLiNGAM does not, which could suggest that VarLiNGAM infers a more dense graph.